WillChing01/Pingu/docs/nnue_3.md

 ## Training

-The model was trained with batch size of 32,768, and the final weights were taken from epoch 334.
+The model was trained with a batch size of 32,768, and the final weights were taken from epoch 334.
 The Adam optimiser was used, with an epsilon of 1e-7.

 ### Custom Data Loader